SimpleBus/docs/index.rst

 Features and limitations
 ========================

 Why we do not have queries.
-Why we chose not to return thins from command handlers.
+Why we chose not to return things from command handlers.

 Package design
 ==============